ocademy-ai/jupyterbook-docker-dev/Readme.md

 ## Get into the container bash

-If the container is STOPPED:
+If the container is STOPPED (e.g. after you reboot your computer):
 ```bash
 sudo docker start ocademy-container
 ```

-Or else, if the container is  started
+If the container is already running
 ```bash
 sudo docker exec -it ocademy-container bash
 ```